liam-wiltshire/talks/scaling-laravel/content.md

 # Horizontal Scaling

 - Lots of smaller servers working in unison
-- You might have different clusters of servers for web, db etc
+- You might have different clusters of servers for web, DB etc
 - More complicated to set up
  - Particularly if you rely on storing things to the filesystem
 - Built in redundancy, burstable